sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 ### worker

 ```
-Runs a background jobs periodically in response to internal requests and external events.
+Runs a collection of background jobs periodically in response to internal requests and external events.
 It is currently janitorial and commit-based.
 ```